Locality in Image Diffusion Models Emerges from Data Statistics: Introduction

 In this work, we demonstrate that locality in image diffusion models is \emph{not} a property of the neural network architecture and instead can be derived directly from the training dataset via simple statistical analysis.
 Specifically, we analyze the principal components of the data---in particular, their signal-to-noise (SNR) ratio---and show that learned sensitivity fields for different architectures closely approximate projection operators onto principal components with high SNR.
 On CIFAR10~\citep{krizhevsky2009learning}, a dataset with high self-similarity across pixel locations, a simple locality pattern emerges.
 However, on CelebA-HQ~\citep{karras2017progressive}, a dataset of centered human faces, sensitivities are nonlocal, aligned with correlations of pixels across, for instance, the eyes.
 We relate this behavior to the optimal linear denoiser known as the Wiener filter, establishing a connection to prior work that observed linear behavior of diffusion models~\cite{wang2023hidden, li2024understanding}.
 We provide further evidence that sensitivity fields are learned to match statistical properties of the training set by showing that we can achieve arbitrary, nonlocal patterns in a model's sensitivity field by imperceptibly editing the pixel statistics of the training set.

 We rigorously benchmark recent analytical models by how well they match generations by a trained deep diffusion model.
 Surprisingly, we find that a simple Wiener filter \emph{outperforms} all recent analytical methods based on modifications of the optimal denoiser.
-Integrating our analytically-derived sensitivity fields into the model of Kamb and Ganguli~\cite{kamb2024analytic}, however, yields the best-performing analytical diffusion model to-date across multiple datasets, including CIFAR10~\citep{krizhevsky2009learning}, AFHQv2~\citep{choi2020starganv2}, and CelebA-HQ~\citep{karras2017progressive}.
+Integrating our analytically-derived sensitivity fields into the model of Kamb and Ganguli~\cite{kamb2024analytic}, however, yields the best-performing analytical diffusion model to date across multiple datasets, including CIFAR10~\citep{krizhevsky2009learning}, AFHQv2~\citep{choi2020starganv2}, and CelebA-HQ~\citep{karras2017progressive}.
 This observation provides evidence that capturing pixel correlations across a dataset plays a major role in the performance of denoising diffusion models.

-In summary, our contributions are as follows: \begin{itemize} \item We demonstrate that local sensitivities in trained image diffusion models are a learned property of deep diffusion models and \emph{not} just an inductive bias of the model architecture. \item We analytically derive the spatial sensitivity of an optimal linear filter as a function of the training data and show empirically that it closely matches that learned by a denoising neural network, yielding both local and nonlocal sensitivities depending on the training data statistics. \item We establish a quantitative benchmark to measure how well an analytical diffusion model explains predictions made by a UNet and demonstrate that, surprisingly, prior optimal denoiser-based methods are outperformed by a simple optimal linear filter. \item We incorporate our analytically-computed locality into the optimal denoiser-based model proposed by Kamb and Ganguli~\cite{kamb2024analytic} and show that it outperforms alternative analytical models while eliminating a previously heuristically-determined hyperparameter.
+In summary, our contributions are as follows: \begin{itemize} \item We demonstrate that local sensitivities in trained image diffusion models are a learned property of deep diffusion models and \emph{not} just an inductive bias of the model architecture. \item We analytically derive the spatial sensitivity of an optimal linear filter as a function of the training data and show empirically that it closely matches that learned by a denoising neural network, yielding both local and nonlocal sensitivities depending on the training data statistics. \item We establish a quantitative benchmark to measure how well an analytical diffusion model explains predictions made by a U-Net and demonstrate that, surprisingly, prior optimal denoiser-based methods are outperformed by a simple optimal linear filter. \item We incorporate our analytically-computed locality into the optimal denoiser-based model proposed by Kamb and Ganguli~\cite{kamb2024analytic} and show that it outperforms alternative analytical models while eliminating a previously heuristically-determined hyperparameter and the need to measure it from pre-trained neural networks.

 \end{itemize}